hindu-comm/mail_stream_advaita-l/2017/06/.ai_do_not_know-_is_/67__Praveen_R._Bhat.md

 > alone, does not suffice ?
 >

-​Could you please quote any statement that says that samAdhi destroys ajnAna.
+Could you please quote any statement that says that samAdhi destroys ajnAna.
 AFAIK, samAdhi is recommended as a means to manonAsha and vAsanakShaya.
-​

 > Also, how does this reconcile with other Sruti texts (on sushupti
 > experience) in chandogya, Brihadaranyaka...